-- Research work (activity 13.4) is done prior to the lesson time. - Prepare it before and give to learners clear instructions keeping in mind that In addition to subject matter skills and knowledge. - On each question you will have to first give learners time to share their answers then agree on what is right. - Guide their experiment. - Summarise the lesson and verify learners' notes. - Assess the lesson using checking up 13.4 b.
+- Research work (activity 13.4) is done prior to the lesson time. - Prepare it before and give to learners clear instructions keeping in mind

+- On each question you will have to first give learners time to share their answers then agree on what is right. - Guide their experiment. - Summarise the lesson and verify learners' notes. - Assess the lesson using checking up 13.4 b.
 Cathode : sodium metal